-call A request by one network node to establish communications with another network node; also, the resulting communication session or the virtual circuit over which it is conducted. call authentication A method of protecting against unauthorized access into a system by inbound remote calls. call control agent CCA A software module that works in tandem with the call support layer (CSL).
-The CCA contains wide area network (WAN) media-specific connection management logic.
-Call Manager utility CALLMGR The NetWare utility used to monitor the status of the WAN connections or to start and stop WAN calls manually.
+The NetWare utility used to monitor the status of the WAN connections or to start and stop WAN calls manually.

 CALLMGR The NetWare utility used to monitor the status of the wide area network (WAN) connections or to start and stop WAN calls manually.

-Call Request packe t In X.25, a type of control packet sent to data terminal equipment (DTE) to request initiation of a virtual call. call support layer CSL The software module that provides a general-purpose interface for controlling wide area network (WAN) calls.
+Call Request packe et In X.25, a type of control packet sent to data terminal equipment (DTE) to request initiation of a virtual call.

+call support layer CSL

+The software module that provides a general-purpose interface for controlling wide area network (WAN) calls.
 Call control refers to a set of actions taken to establish, maintain, and disconnect a WAN connection.

+Can't Compress Cc

-Cant Compress Cc Short for "Cant Compress attribute."
+Short for "Can't Compress attribute."

-Cant Compress attribute

-Cc
+Can't Compress at tribute Cc

 A file system attibute indicating that a file cant be compressed because of insignificant space savings.
 It is shown in attribute listings but cant be set by users.

 CAPTURE A NetWare command line utility used to print to a network printer from an application that is not designed to run on a network.
 CAPTURE can also print screen displays and save data to a network file.

-сс Customer Connections
+СС Customer Connections

 Cc Initialism for "Cant Compress attribute."

 сс carbon copy

-сс

-Cooperative Console
+CC Cooperative Console

 A Sun Microsystems, Inc. management tool.

-сс correction ceiling
+СС correction ceiling

 CCA Compatible Communications Architecture

 CCA Computer Corporation of America

+------------------------------------ --

 CCA common cryptographic architecture

 CCA communications control architecture

-CCA call control agent A software module that works in tandem with the call support layer (CSL).
+CCA call control agent

+A software module that works in tandem with the call support layer (CSL).
 The CCA contains wide area network (WAN) media-specific connection management logic.

+CDM code division multiplexing

+CDM

+custom device module

+The driver component in the NetWare Peripheral Architecture (NPA) used to drive specific storage devices attached to the host adapter.

+CEPT

-CDM code division multiplexing CDM custom device module The driver component in the NetWare Peripheral Architecture (NPA) used to drive specific storage devices attached to the host adapter.
-CEPT Conférence Européenne des Postes et des Télécommunications (European Conference of Postal and Telecommunications Administration) The association of the European Post, Telephone, and Telegraph agencies (PTT) that recommends communication specifications to the International Telecommunication Union Telecommunication Standardization Sector (ITU-T).
-This governing body created the facility used to transport 30 voice channels at 64 Kbs (for a total of 2.048 Mbps); also known as "E1." certificate oonmoute In public-key cryptography, a digital document attesting to the binding of a public key to an owner (such as an individual or a Web server).
+Conférence Européenne des Postes et des Télécommunications (European Conference of Postal and Telecommunications Administration)

+The association of the European Post, Telephone, and Telegraph agencies (PTT) that recommends communication specifications to the International Telecommunication Union Telecommunication Standardization Sector (ITU-T).
+This governing body created the facility used to transport 30 voice channels at 64 Kbs (for a total of 2.048 Mbps); also known as "E1."

+certificate

+In public-key cryptography, a digital document attesting to the binding of a public key to an owner (such as an individual or a Web server).
 A certificate verifies claims that a given public key does in fact belong to a given individual.
 It is used to prevent unauthorized users from using phony keys to impersonate legitimate users.

 Certificates contain, at a minimum, a public key and a name.
 Normally they also contain the expiration date of the key, the name of the certifying authority that issued the certificate, and the serial number of the certificate.
 They can also contain the digital signature of the certificate issuer.

+Also called "digital certificate," "digital ID," "digital passport," and "public key certificate."

+certificate authority

-Also called "digital certificate," "digital ID," "digital passport," and "public key certificate." certificate authority An entity that issues the digital certificates used in public-key cryptography and attests to the identity of the person or organization to whom it issues the digital certificates.
+An entity that issues the digital certificates used in public-key cryptography and attests to the identity of the person or organization to whom it issues the digital certificates.
 For example, a company may issue certificates to its employees, a university to its students, or a town to its citizens.
 Also called certification authority or certifying authority.

+certificate signing request CSR

+An electronic document that contains distinguishing information about a Web server or service and its associated organization.
+A CSR must be submitted to a certificate authority (CA) in order to